A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Computational Results

+Overall, we find NFLB to be approximately 150 times faster than using Gurobi.
+We arrive at this number by taking the average of the ratio of the time for Gurobi to reach NFLB using Problem (\ref{relay-attack-single-level-linear}) and the time to compute NFLB over the 120 instances tested.
 In summary, we see through our computational experiments that the most difficult instances of the worst-case relay attack problem are for mid-range budgets on large networks.
-Solving the traditional linearized single-level formulation including DCOPF in the inner problem does not scale well, even when the bound on the duals is as small as 2.
+Solving the traditional linearized single-level formulation including DCOPF in the inner problem does not scale well, even when the bound on the duals is as small as 2 or 3.
 In contrast, we are able to solve challenging budgets on networks up to 6,468 nodes in less than 25 minutes using the network flow restriction.
 To the extent it is ascertainable, the quality of solutions is good.